Manchester United Football Ground railway station: History

 The station was constructed by the Cheshire Lines Committee and opened on 21 August 1935.
 It was provided with one timber-built platform and was served, on match days only, by a shuttle service of steam-hauled trains from Manchester Central railway station.

 It was named United Football Ground initially, but was renamed Old Trafford Football Ground on 29 January 1936.
 The date of change to the current name is not known.

 Service

-The station has been used only on match days; it is sited directly adjacent to the Old Trafford football stadium and passengers leave the station by the stadium's South Stand.
+The station was used only on match days; it is sited directly adjacent to the South Stand of Old Trafford football stadium.
+However, since 2018, these match day services have not operated at the request of the club due to health and safety concerns.
 It is one of very few National Rail stations in Great Britain not to be included in the ORR station usage stats.

-However, since 2018, these match day services have not operated at the request of the club due to health and safety concerns.